A Little Catching Up Half 3… « The Belmont Rooster

 Asclepias syriaca (Widespread Milkweed) on 6-26-22, #896-5.

 By 2:32, I had made my choice to a pleasing group of Asclepias syriaca (Widespread Milkweed).
-There are lots of them proper right here on the farm, as I’ve possibly talked about sooner than, and are laborious to miss on account of their peak.
+There are lots of them proper right here on the farm, as I’ve possibly talked about sooner than, and are laborious to miss on of their peak.

 Asclepias syriaca (Widespread Milkweed) on 6-26-22, #896-7.